 BCWA is committed to reduce the effects of AMD in the watershed.
 The Association has completed 13 mine drainage treatment and reclamation projects in the Blacklick Creek watershed.
 Through the funding of Pennsylvania Growing Greener Grant, EPA 319 Grants, Indiana County Conservation District Grants and grants from private industry, BCWA has constructed passive treatment systems along Coal Pit Run, South Branch Two Lick Creek, Two Lick Creek, Laurel Run, and Yellow Creek.

 There are other positive things happening within the watershed.
 Indiana County Conservation District has installed a lime doser at the Lucerne 3A mine site.
-The Army Corp of Engineers has constructed a large passive treatment system at the Webster Discharge.
 Work continues on the reclamation of abandoned mine lands.
 There are seven major refuse piles within the watershed.
-Re-mining of the Revloc refuse pile has been completed and re-mining of the Beth Energy Mine 31, Colver Mine, Loraine Mine, and Lucerne Mine refuse piles continues.
+Re-mining of the Revloc refuse pile, Beth Energy Mine 31 refuse pile, Colver Mine refuse pile, and Loraine Mine refuse pile have been completed.
+Hopefully reclamation of the Lucerne Mine refuse piles will be completed by 2023.
 There are only two refuse piles to be re-mined, Vintondale and Tide.
-One of the most exciting developments is that the Pennsylvania DEP has proposed to construct a treatment plant at the Wehrum discharge.
-This will treat two of the larger discharges in the Blacklick Creek watershed.
+The Vintondale refuse pile is scheduled to be reclaimed in the spring of 2022.
+One of the most exciting developments is that the Pennsylvania DEP is preparing to construct a active treatment plant near Wehrum.
+The plant will treat the discharges from the Vinton #6 Mine, Redmill Mine and the Wehrum mine discharge.
+This will restore over 25 miles of Blacklick Creek.

 All of the activity within the watershed has had a positive impact on the streams.
 The concentrations of iron and aluminum in many of the streams has been reduced.
 Acidity in many streams has been reduced, raising the pH of the streams.
 Macroinvertebrates are beginning to return in several streams.
 Sections of the major stream are visually improving.